chloelcdev/noita-resurrection-mod/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Do what you wish.

 ## Acknowledgments